-- In the past, the hottest summer day in the Okanagan region was about 30°C. By the 2050s, hottest day temperatures are expected to increase by 4.5°C, and by over 7°C by the 2080s. - The average past hottest day temperature in the valley bottoms was approximately 36°C. These temperatures are also expected to warm by 4.5 degrees by the 2050s, and 7 degrees by the 2080s, resulting in temperatures over 43°C in the populated areas of the Okanagan region by the end of the century. - Spring temperatures across the Okanagan region are also projected to warm, though the magnitude of the change is smaller than Summer.
+- In the past, the hottest summer day in the Okanagan region was about 30°C. By the 2050s, hottest day temperatures are expected to increase by 4.5°C, and by over 7°C by the 2080s. - Valley bottoms have historically experienced hotter temperatures.
+In the past, the average hottest day temperatures in valley bottoms was 36°C. By the 2080s, this will result in annual hottest day temperatures over 43°C in the populated areas of the Okanagan region by the end of the century, on average. - Spring temperatures across the Okanagan region are also projected to warm, though the magnitude of the change is smaller than Summer.
 By the 2050s, the hottest spring day is projected to increase by 3.0°C to 25.7°C, and by 4.7°C to 27.4°C by the 2080s. - In the future, the annual hottest daytime highs will be as warm as extreme 1-in-20 hottest day temperatures of the past.

 This is a remarkable change in that what was once a rare extreme heat event will become commonplace.